How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 bash: magick: command not found

-Finally, you can also delete the cloned source directory to free disk space:
+Delete the cloned source directory to free disk space:

-rm -rf ImageMagick
+rm -rf ~/ImageMagick

 Remove Configuration Files

-Additionally, both installation methods create system-wide configuration files in /etc/ImageMagick-6/ or /etc/ImageMagick-7/ depending on the version.
+Both installation methods create system-wide configuration files in /etc/ImageMagick-6/ or /etc/ImageMagick-7/ depending on the version.
 To remove these:

 The following command permanently removes ImageMagick system configuration including security policies.
 Only proceed if you are completely removing ImageMagick from your system.